carloscanodomingo/carloscanodomingo/README.md

   1. Signal Analysis, Signal processing and Stadistical Signal Characterization.
   2. Deep Learning Techniques, mainly for classification purpose at the moment.
   3. Embedded programing.
 Since I was working in a Cutting edge Company in Bath as embedded desing engineer I have been working on different projects.
   4. Server concurrent programing.
-Mainly interested in use Rust as a base to move also in the embedded world.
+Mainly interested in learning **RUST** as a entry point to use in the embedded world.
   5. Power Electronics.
 Due to the University program, i am the lab teacher of Power Electronics at my University and it is one of my research areas.

 - 🌱 I’m currently learning Unsupervised clustering using Deep Learning and Rust programing Language.